Home

 • Peppermints

 You'll find horses have different tastes too.
 Some may love peppermints or sugar cubes, some prefer carrots or hay cubes.
+Some treats can be a choking hazard.

 While some sources say that apples and carrots are best cut into pieces; Dr.Gilbert Halle is adamant about not cutting up apples and carrots.
 He says that “A carrot should be served whole and should not be smaller than your thumb”.
 I have stopped cutting up my apples and carrots since the Doctor’s recommendation!